 Sidebar 3: Dating Specifics: Pharaohs of the 18th Dynasty

 Although the dating of Egypt’s New Kingdom period has become much more refined, significant debate still exists.
-Two opposing chronological frameworks are an earlier “high chronology” and a later “low chronology.”
-As stated, this issue leans toward high chronology.
-The following are fairly standard high-chronology dates pertinent to this article (low chronology lowers certain of these dates by one or two decades):
+Different chronological frameworks include an earlier “high chronology,” a “middle chronology” and a later “low chronology.”
+As stated, this article favors high chronology.
+The following are fairly standard high-chronology dates pertinent to this article (low chronology lowers certain of these dates by two or three decades, and middle chronology is somewhere in-between):

 Ahmose i = 1570–1546 b.c.e.